Python3pkg/PyAPL/README.md

 # PyAPL
 A python implementation of the APL programming language

 NOTE: This is in no way a complete project.
-So far, it only works with very simple code samples.
+So far, it works with fairly simple code samples.
 There is a LOT of features and testing that must be added

 Interactive mode and file mode are yet to be implemented.